soliverc/Melanoma-Detection/README.md

 The best results / neural network configuration can be found in the notebook "Best Results.ipynb".

+To view the final results - check the Results and Charts.png file.

 "Auto Cropping Lesions.ipynb" is a separate task where I attempt to crop and centre the images of skin lesions.